deeplearninc/relaax/README.md

         - `mini_batch`: mini_batch size to split on within batch
         - `policy_iterations`: number of optimization iterations for the policy
         - `value_func_iterations`: the same for the value function
-        - `norm_adv`: set to true to normalize the advantage
         - `vf_clipped_loss`: set to true to use clipped loss for the critic
     - `TRPO`
         - trajectories could be accumulated by its absolute experience size